jcampbell18/rubyOnRails/2_RoR_Essential_Training/README.md

 ## Chapter 2: Get Started with Ruby on Rails

-- create the project
+### Create a new Ruby on Rails project

 - rails new project_name -option option_name
     - `rails new simple_cms -d mysql`

+### Configure a Ruby on Rails project

+- see [Ruby on Rails: Installation and Running Ruby on Rails 6](https://github.com/jcampbell18/rubyOnRails/tree/main/1_Installing_Setup) to setup table and user
+-  in the path `/simple_cms/config/database.yml`, update username and password to reflect the database for the project

+### Generate a controller and view

+- rails generate controller ControllerName ViewName
+    - `rails generate controller Demo index`

 # Commands